srinivassaitangudu/helpers1/docs/onboarding/ck.development_setup.how_to_guide.md

   - Change dir using `cd ~/.config`
   - Run `sudo chown -R username:username gh` where username is your username inside the container, e.g. `user_1022:user_1022`
-  - Run `ls -l gh | grep root` if nothing, it’s a good sign
+  - Run `ls -l gh | grep root` if nothing, it's a good sign
   - Close container printing `exit` or ctrl+D
   - Log in again using `gh auth login` and follow the instructions above
   - Check your auth status using `gh auth status`